ezwang8/customer_banking/README.md

 - **`Account.py`**: Contains the `Account` class.
 It's a foundation for the Savings and CD accounts by defining methods to set and retrieve balances and interest.

 **Note**: `customer_banking.py` can only run if the other three dependency files are present.
-All four files must in the same directory for the program to run correctly.
-Make sure to follow the steps in the **Installation Instructions** to ensure that `customer_banking.py` runs successfully.
+All four files must be in the same folder/directory for the program to work.
+Follow the steps in the **Installation Instructions** to ensure that `customer_banking.py` runs successfully.

 ## Usage Instructions
 - **Start On Savings Account:**